Wrist and ankle acupuncture

 How does it work?

-When to use wrist and ankle acupuncture?
+When is wrist and ankle acupuncture used?